 Enjoy a hot chocolate

 Snuggle up with a hot chocolate.
 You can make a delicious hot chocolate at home.
 Tip: bring milk to a boil in a saucepan and then whisk in hot chocolate powder (or grated chocolate).
 Top with whipped cream or marshmallows.
 If you want to venture out, buy hot chocolate from your favourite coffee or chocolate cafe.
-Our favourites include Coco Monde on Darby Street, Estabar at Newcastle Beach and Chocolate Cafe at Wests New Lambton.
+Our favourites include Coco Monde on Darby Street, Estabar at Newcastle Beach, Oliver Brown at Charlestown Square and Chocolate Cafe at Wests New Lambton.

 Curl up and enjoy a movie